25 years later, TCM still abides (so movie lovers pray)

 As far as TCM's place in the rapidly changing streaming world, Dorian says that's "TBD." ''There's a world of opportunity in front of us with streaming.
 I do not know the right approach for TCM at this moment," she says.
 "At our company, we're developing our new plan right now."

-But predicting the future is not in TCM's nature.
+But predicting the future isn't TCM's nature.
 For a network that has always fixed its eyes firmly on the past, the present moment is one to savor.

 "It feels momentous.
 It feels like we really accomplished something.
 It's a quarter of a century," says Mankiewicz.
 "If you asked me what I'd like to be doing in another 25 years, I hope to be introducing movies on TCM, having debates about whether you should remake the 'The Thin Man' and listening to those who say, 'You're showing too many modern movies!'"